Should I Become a Caption Writer?

 Step 1: Complete an Educational Program

-Step 2: Earn Certification
+Step 2: Earn Voluntary Certification

 Step 3: Gain Initial Experience

-People who want to become caption writers may find it useful to hone their skills in a related profession before jumping into the captioning field.
-A court reporter or relay operator job can help aspiring caption writers learn how to type what they hear quickly and accurately.
+People who want to become caption writers might find it useful to hone their skills in a related profession before jumping into the captioning field.
+A court reporter or relay operator job can help aspiring caption writers to learn how to type what they hear quickly and accurately.
 Captioning assistant positions are also helpful in gaining experience with caption writing.

-Step 4: Find Writing Work
+Step 4: Find Work as a Caption Writer

 Step 5: Consider Specializing in CART